 What type of crab meat should I use?

 It’s very important to use fresh, good-quality lump or jumbo lump crab meat.
 Fresh crab meat is usually sold in plastic one-pound containers; if it’s in a can, it’s pasteurized.
-The best crab meat comes from the Atlantic coast (Maryland being the best) and the gulf waters.
+The best crab meat comes from the Atlantic coast (Maryland being the best) and the Gulf waters.

-Beware of crab meat from Asian countries, which is usually what you’ll find sold in cans (pasteurized crab meat).
+Beware of crab meat from Asian countries, which is usually sold in cans (pasteurized crab meat).
 It’s not the same type of crab meat we have in the United States, and I often wonder about its origins and processing.
-Asian crab is a blue swimming crab, which has a different flavor than blue crab meat.
-But they try to confuse people with the blue in the name.
-It’s not blue crabs, which are the crabs most prized for their sweet, succulent meat.
-And Maryland crabs are the best!

-How to Maryland Crab Cakes
+How to Make Maryland Crab Cakes

 - Place the mayonnaise, egg, mustard, Worcestershire sauce, Old Bay seasoning, and lemon juice in a large bowl.